larson-group/clubb_release/Readme.txt

 This will build just the static library and the f90 modules.
-The static library will be in $(PREFIX)/lib, while the modules will be in the src directory.
-You will need at least the parameterization_interface mod to interface with HOC.
+The static library will be in $(PREFIX)/lib, while the modules will be in the obj directory.
+You will need at least the clubb_core.mod file to interface with CLUBB.

 Addition by Brian:
-In addition to the above, you will have to make a reference to the HOC library from the configuration file of the host program.
-Since HOC now uses the LAPACK libraries, you will also have to make reference to those.
-Currently, we do not include the LAPACK libraries with the HOC download.
+In addition to the above, you will have to make a reference to the CLUBB library from the configuration file of the host program.
+Since CLUBB now uses the LAPACK libraries, you will also have to make reference to those.
+Currently, we do not include the LAPACK libraries with the CLUBB download.
 You will have to find them and then download them onto your own computer if they are not included with your operating system or compiler.
 Once you have done this, you can reference them in a line such as the following: